erc-starfish/bifurcation-threshold/README.md

 This repository contains code that was used to carry out the simulations and plot the figures in the following publication:

-> Kauhanen, Henri (in prep) A bifurcation threshold for contact-induced language change.
-Ms., University of Konstanz.
+> Kauhanen, Henri.
+A bifurcation threshold for contact-induced language change. [https://arxiv.org/abs/2111.12061]

 Tested using R version 4.0.4.